Gusales/Gusales/README.md

 - 🔭 Software Engenieer at Itaú Unibanco;

-- 📚 Now, i'm doing undergraduate degree in _Systems Analysis and Development_ at _Uninter_;
+- 📚 Now, i'm doing undergraduate degree in _Systems Analysis and Development_ at _FATEC Carapicuiba_;

 - 👨‍🎓 Graduated in **Internet IT Technician** at _ETEC Antônio Furlan_;